tianxunaicaoke/UML--Creater/README.md

 Example *-- ExampleA
 @enduml
 ~~~
->And the png will also created under the 'XXModule'\build\intermediates\classes\debug\UML
+>And the png will also generated under the 'XXModule'\build\intermediates\classes\debug\UML

 ![avatar](https://github.com/tianxunaicaoke/UML--Creater/blob/master/UMLExample.png)

->The parameter of IncludeClass annotation has default value
+>The parameter of IncludeClass annotation has default values
 ~~~
  /**
  *umlNode default "Hello"